Hritik827/Voice-Guard-Human-vs-AI-Speech/README.md

 ---

-### 2. Gradio Web Interface
+### 🌐 2.
+Gradio Web Interface

-The app provides a simple browser-based UI where users can:
+The project includes a browser-based Gradio app where users can:

-- Record audio from a microphone
 - Upload an audio file
+- Record audio using a microphone
 - Click **Analyze**
-- View model probabilities
+- View prediction probabilities
+- View the final label
-- View an explanation heatmap
+- View a Grad-CAM explanation heatmap
-- Optionally run a provenance check
+- Run an optional provenance check button

-The active app entry point is:
+Main app entry point:

 ```bash
 python app/app.py
 ```

-The Gradio interface launches from `app/app.py`.

 ---

-### 3. Explainable Heatmap with Grad-CAM
+### 🔥 3.
+Grad-CAM Explainability

-The model includes a Grad-CAM utility for spectrogram-based explanations.
+Instead of returning only a black-box prediction, the model generates a Grad-CAM heatmap over the spectrogram.

-The Grad-CAM output highlights the regions of the mel spectrogram that influenced the model decision most strongly.
+The heatmap highlights the time-frequency regions that contributed most strongly to the model prediction.

-This helps make the system more interpretable than a plain binary classifier.

-The explanation logic is implemented in:
+Implemented in:

 ```text
 app/utils/gradcam.py
 ```

-The detector calls Grad-CAM from:
+Called from:

 ```text
 app/inference.py
 ```

-The Gradio app displays the heatmap as an image using a `magma` colormap from Matplotlib.

 ---

-### 4. ElevenLabs AI Speech Generation
+### 🤖 4.
+ElevenLabs AI Speech Generation

-The repository includes a generation pipeline for creating AI voice clips using ElevenLabs text-to-speech.
+The repository includes a script to generate AI speech clips using the ElevenLabs text-to-speech API.

-The generation code is in:
+Generation files:

 ```text
 gen_clips.py
 app/elevenlabs_tools.py
 ```

-The generation script uses 10 different ElevenLabs voices:
+The generation script uses multiple ElevenLabs voices, including:

 - Adam
 - Alice